Accessibility

 Medallia offers several accessible product templates, and continues to work on expanding the range of accessible product templates.
 Experience Cloud offers web-based survey templates, which are viewed by your customers.
 Experience Cloud also offers core front-line reporting modules within next generation reporting, which are viewed your employees.
 Section 508 accessibility requirements are consistent with, and covered by, WCAG standards.

-The following Medallia products and features are currently accessible by WCAG 2.1 AA standards:
+These Medallia products and features are currently accessible by WCAG 2.1 AA standards:

-Medallia for Digital SDK.
+Digital Feedback SDK.

-Medallia for Digital web-based survey templates.
+Digital Feedback web-based survey templates.

 Medallia Experience Cloud survey templates.